jovotech/jovo-framework/jovo-platforms/jovo-platform-alexa/docs/interfaces/README.md

 # Alexa Skill Interfaces

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-platform-alexa/interfaces

 Learn more about the different types of interfaces that can be used when developing an Alexa Skill with the Jovo Framework.

 * [Introduction](#introduction)